mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 <api name="TabList">
 @class
-The set sorted list of open tabs.
+The set of sorted list of open tabs.
-An instance of `TabList` represents a list of open tab.
-Tablist can represent either list of tabs per window as in case with `BrowserWindow`'s `tabs` property or list of all open tabs as in case of `tabs` object that is exported by this module.
+An instance of `TabList` represents a list of open tabs. `Tablist` can represent a list of tabs per window as in the case of `BrowserWindow`'s `tabs` property or list of all open tabs as in the case of `tabs` object that is exported by this module.

 `TabList` instances emit all the events described in the "events" section.
 Listeners are passed the `tab` object that triggered the event.